jeffhsu3/genda/doc/source/anonymizer.rst

 *********************

 Installing pyAEI is easy given you have all the dependencies.  pySam is a must and is a great tool for working \
-with BAM files in python.
+with BAM files ipyAEIn python.

 If you have pip, all the dependencies will be installed for you.
 Just run python setup.py install.